 Finance is responsible for overseeing the financial management of City funds and supporting the City Council, City Manager and Departments in providing City service to the community.

-General Accounting is responsible for the basic financial accounting and reporting activities of the City in delivering the Annual Financial Report and prepares the Annual Financial Report for the City which is submitted to the Government Finance Officers Association for an award for Excellence in Financial Reporting.
+General Accounting is responsible for the basic financial accounting and reporting activities of the City in delivering the Annual Comprehensive Financial Report (ACFR) and prepares the Annual Comprehensive Financial Report for the City which is submitted to the Government Finance Officers Association (GFOA) for an award for Excellence in Financial Reporting.
 General Accounting also coordinates required financial audits including the City’s annual audit and Single audit, Transportation Development Act (TDA) and State Gas Tax audits, as well as routine petty cash and credit card audits, and submits the Annual State Controller’s Report, Annual Street Report, and City’s Financial Transaction Report to the State of California.

-Budget Management provides support to the City Manager’s Office and other City departments in all aspects of budget development, preparation, and monitoring, and prepares Budget Documents for the Adopted Budget for Operating and Capital Improvement Programs.
+Budget Management provides support to the City Manager’s Office and other City departments in all aspects of budget development, preparation, and monitoring, and prepares Budget Documents for the Adopted Budget for Operating and Capital Improvement Programs (CIP).
 Budget Management also assists departments in reviewing budgets and preparing necessary adjustments and appropriation requests, and maintains the budget in the financial system and implements approved budget changes throughout the fiscal year.

 Financial Resources is responsible for debt management, special districts, property management, and risk management, and manages the issuance of tax-exempt debt on a Citywide basis, including General Fund, Water, Wastewater, Solid Waste, Special Revenue Fund, Tax Allocation Financing, Assessment District and Community Facilities District debt issues.
 Financial Resources provides financial analysis for potential bond issues, refunding opportunities, and alternative financing structures, and provides ongoing debt administration services for the City’s municipal debt portfolio, including debt service payments, trustee account maintenance, State Controller Reporting for the City of Oxnard Financing authority (COFA), investor/Rating Agency relations, continuing disclosure obligations, and preparation and monitoring of arbitrage reports.